newrelic/node-newrelic/merged/aws-sdk/README.md

 ## Getting Started

-The library provides automatic instrumentation for the following services of the AWS SDK
+Our instrumentation automatically tracks all SDK calls as "external" activities.
+In addition, the following have more specific instrumentation to capture additional data store or queue information.

-- DynamoDB
+- Amazon DynamoDB
-- Simple Notification Service
+- Amazon Simple Notification Service (SNS)
-- Amazon Simple Queue Service
+- Amazon Simple Queue Service (SQS)

 ## Testing